corona-warn-app/cwa-server/README.md

 ### Debugging

-You may run the application with the spring profile `dev` to enable the `DEBUG` log-level.
+To enable the `DEBUG` log level, you can run the application using the Spring `dev` profile.

 ```bash
 mvn spring-boot:run -Dspring-boot.run.profiles=dev
 ```

-To be able to set breakpoints (e.g. in IntelliJ), it may be necessary to use the parameter ```-Dspring-boot.run.fork=false```.
+To set breakpoints (in IntelliJ, for example), you can use the ```-Dspring-boot.run.fork=false``` parameter.

 ## Service APIs

-The API which is being exposed by our backend services is documented in an [OpenAPI](https://www.openapis.org/) specification.
-The following table shows the location where you can find the specification files:
+The API that is being exposed by the backend services is documented in an [OpenAPI](https://www.openapis.org/) specification.
+The specification files are available at the following locations:

 Service      | OpenAPI Specification
 -------------|-------------
 Submission Service        | https://github.com/corona-warn-app/cwa-server/raw/master/services/submission/api_v1.json
 Distribution Service      | https://github.com/corona-warn-app/cwa-server/raw/master/services/distribution/api_v1.json

-## Architecture & Documentation
+## Documentation

 The full documentation for the Corona-Warn-App can be found in the [cwa-documentation] repository.
-Please refer to this repository for technical documents, UI/UX specifications, architectures, and whitepapers of this implementation.
+This repository contains technical documents, UI/UX specifications, architecture information, and whitepapers for this implementation.

-## Support & Feedback
+## Support and Feedback

+The following channels are available for discussions, feedback, and support requests:

 | Type                     | Channel                                                |
 | ------------------------ | ------------------------------------------------------ |